Why Email Works Differently for Contractors

 Build Your List From Day One

-A business doing 5 jobs per day that collects emails consistently builds a list of 1,800 contacts per year.
-At a 25% open rate and 3% conversion to repeat booking, that list generates 54 additional jobs per year from email alone.
+A business completing 5 jobs per day that collects email addresses consistently builds a list of 1,800 contacts per year.
+At a 25 percent open rate and 3 percent conversion to repeat booking, that list generates 54 additional jobs per year from email alone — with no additional advertising spend.
+At a $350 average job value, that is $18,900 in annual revenue from a list that costs nothing to build and a few dollars per month to email.

 The 5 Emails Every Contractor Should Send